riganti/grunt-runtime-t4-template-task/README.md

 # grunt-runtime-t4-template-task

-> Generates C# class from T4 template to be used at runtime.
+> Generates C# class from T4 Runtime Text Template.
+This generator was created because it's not possible to use the built-in Runtime Text Templates in .NET Core.
+They have dependencies on System.CodeDom which is not available in .NET Core.
+This generator creates a pure C# class with TransformText method.
+Only C# language is supported.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`